OpenEvalProject/evals/manuscripts/elife-91579/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03prydq77 University of Vienna, Faculty of Psychology, Department of Developmental and Educational Psychology Vienna Austria
+1. University of Vienna, Faculty of Psychology, Department of Developmental and Educational Psychology Vienna Austria ([ROR:03prydq77](https://ror.org/03prydq77))
-2. https://ror.org/03prydq77 Vienna Doctoral School Cognition, Behavior and Neuroscience, University of Vienna Vienna Austria
+2. Vienna Doctoral School Cognition, Behavior and Neuroscience, University of Vienna Vienna Austria ([ROR:03prydq77](https://ror.org/03prydq77))
-3. https://ror.org/05591te55 Ludwig-Maximilians-Universität München Munich Germany
+3. Ludwig-Maximilians-Universität München Munich Germany ([ROR:05591te55](https://ror.org/05591te55))
-4. https://ror.org/006jb1a24 School of Human and Behavioural Sciences, College of Human Sciences, Prifysgol Bangor University Gwynedd United Kingdom
+4. School of Human and Behavioural Sciences, College of Human Sciences, Prifysgol Bangor University Gwynedd United Kingdom ([ROR:006jb1a24](https://ror.org/006jb1a24))
-5. https://ror.org/03bnmw459 Department of Developmental Psychology, University of Potsdam Potsdam Germany
+5. Department of Developmental Psychology, University of Potsdam Potsdam Germany ([ROR:03bnmw459](https://ror.org/03bnmw459))
-6. https://ror.org/04g2vpn86 Department of Psychology, Royal Holloway University of London London United Kingdom
+6. Department of Psychology, Royal Holloway University of London London United Kingdom ([ROR:04g2vpn86](https://ror.org/04g2vpn86))

 † Corresponding author

 ## Abstract

 Several recent theoretical accounts have posited that interoception, the perception of internal bodily signals, plays a vital role in early human development.
 Yet, empirical evidence of cardiac interoceptive sensitivity in infants to date has been mixed.
 Furthermore, existing evidence does not go beyond the perception of cardiac signals and focuses only on the age of 5–7 mo, limiting the generalizability of the results.
 Here, we used a modified version of the cardiac interoceptive sensitivity paradigm introduced by Maister et al., 2017 in 3-, 9-, and 18-mo-old infants using cross-sectional and longitudinal approaches.
 Going beyond, we introduce a novel experimental paradigm, namely the iBREATH, to investigate respiratory interoceptive sensitivity in infants.
-Overall, for cardiac interoceptive sensitivity ( total n =135) we find rather stable evidence across ages with infants on average preferring stimuli presented synchronously to their heartbeat.
-For respiratory interoceptive sensitivity ( total n =120) our results show a similar pattern in the first year of life, but not at 18 mo.
+Overall, for cardiac interoceptive sensitivity (total n=135) we find rather stable evidence across ages with infants on average preferring stimuli presented synchronously to their heartbeat.
+For respiratory interoceptive sensitivity (total n=120) our results show a similar pattern in the first year of life, but not at 18 mo.
 We did not observe a strong relationship between cardiac and respiratory interoceptive sensitivity at 3 and 9 mo but found some evidence for a relationship at 18 mo.
 We validated our results using specification curve- and mega-analytic approaches.
 By examining early cardiac and respiratory interoceptive processing, we provide evidence that infants are sensitive to their interoceptive signals.

 ## Introduction